About The Center

 Approximately nineteen 10-day courses are scheduled at Dhamma Dharā per year, with nearly every course full with a wait list.
 Approximately 1,725 students from around the world complete our courses annually.
 The center also offers courses for children and teenagers as well as 20, 30 and 45-day courses.
 The Vipassana Meditation Center supports regional prison outreach as well.

-Future expansion plans include construction of the golden zedi atop the pagoda, a new residence for men, an expanded kitchen, and a larger reception area.
-The upper floors of the pagoda building with 64 cells was completed in January 2011, a teachers’ residence is under construction now.
+Future expansion plans include construction of a new residence for men (under construction now), an expanded kitchen, and a larger reception area.
+The upper floors of the pagoda building with 64 cells was completed in January 2011.
 From its modest beginnings as a farm house on eight acres of land, the meditation center has continued to grow.